uva-math/uva-math-code/graduate/academic-trajectory.md

 nav_parent: Graduate
 nav_weight: 25
 ---

+<h1 class="mb-3">Academic trajectory</h1>

-<p>BEGINNING GRADUATE STUDENTS are advised by the Graduate Advisor.
+<p>Beginning graduate students are advised by the Graduate Advisor.
 Usually in the second year students acquire a major professor who does all subsequent advising.
 The responsibility rests with the student to contact a prospective major professor.
 The advisor approves course selections, monitors progress, and generally oversees the student&#39;s program of study.
 Satisfactory progress is usually measured by a grade of at least B+ in all courses.</p>

 <p>The following describes a core program commonly taken by prospective M.S. or Ph.D. students in mathematics during the first year:</p>

-<h3>Fall Semester</h3>
+### Fall Semester

 <p><em>MATH 7820: Differential Topology (recommended) or MATH 5770: General Topology</em><br />
 Topological spaces and continuous functions; product and quotient topologies; compactness and connectedness; separation and metrization.</p>